uiceds/cee-492-project-2025-gasc/cee492_report.typ

 === Schoharie Creek Bridge Collapse

-In 1987, the Schorharie Creek Bridge collapse in New York State, which failed due to undermining at an in-water footing, led to new and more detailed analysis and federal requirements involving channel condition and cross-channel measurment.
+In 1987, the Schorharie Creek Bridge collapse in New York State, which failed due to undermining at an in-water footing, led to new and more detailed analysis and federal requirements involving channel condition and cross-channel measurement.
 In the most recent updates to inspection coding guidelines, scour vulnerability has been further refined to consider whether scour affects substructure strength.

 #figure(
   image("figures/Schoharie Creek Bridge.jpg", width: 100%),
   caption: [Schoharie Creek Bridge Collapse at Amsterdam, N.Y., 1987 (Courtesy: Times Union and AP Photo/Jim McKnight)], )

-This historic event highlights how scour can be a serious public safety issue.
+This historical event highlights how scour can be a serious public safety issue.
 Figure 1 below shows the aftermath of the collapse, which took the lives of ten people.
 While this may be an extreme case, it serves as a grim reminder of what this research seeks to prevent.
 There are hypothetical questions to relate this tragedy to the current study:
 #v(0.3em)
 -	What if the magnitude of scour potential had been identified prior to this event?
 -	What if inspection frequency was optimized to allow for high-quality assessment?